material-components/material-components-ios/contributing/releasing.md

     #
     scripts/release/merge

-Once you've resolved any merge conflicts your local `develop` and `master` branches will both include the latest changes from `release-candidate`.
+Once you've resolved any merge conflicts your local `develop` and `stable` branches will both include the latest changes from `release-candidate`.

 Before pushing these changes to GitHub it's a good idea to run a final sanity check:

-    git checkout master
+    git checkout stable
     arc unit --everything

     git checkout develop